Student database management system ER diagram are used to show the relationship between table entities and the system’s logical database structure.

 ER Diagram Symbols:

-• Keys – is a technique to categorize data qualities.
-It is used to organize ER diagrams and assist users in modeling their databases to ensure that they are efficient.
-This is also used to connect different tables in a database.
+• Keys – a technique to categorize data qualities.
+It is used to organize ER diagrams and assist users in modeling their databases to ensure they are efficient.

-– Primary Key: identifies a single entity instance which means a unique attribute or set of attributes.
+– Primary Key: identifies a single entity instance which means a unique attribute or set of features.

 – Foreign Key: is produced when data attributes have one-many relationships with other entities.